ecperth/check-codecommit-repo/README.md

 ```

 ### Output ###
-**repo-url**
+**repo-url:** http clone url for codecommit repo

 ### Example ###

-On merge to main check if the CodeCommit repo exists and sync github branch to it
+On merge to main check if the CodeCommit repo exists and sync github branch to it.

+Configured aws IAM role credentials using [GitHub OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)

+Assumed role of course needs CodeCommit permissions.

 ```yml
 on: